Nature’s Way Garden Veggies Review and Alternatives

 Are Veggie Replacement Vitamins Worth It or a Scam?

-As cheap veggie vitamins, made primarily with freeze-dried broccoli, spinach, carrot and beet powder, this Nature’s Way product is a legitimate option at a low monthly cost.
+As cheap veggie vitamins, made primarily with freeze-dried broccoli, spinach, carrot and beet powder, Nature’s Way Garden Blend is a legitimate option at a low monthly cost.

 I don’t consider them to be a scam or fraud, but potential benefits and positive effects are unlikely to be that noticeable for people not already deficient in nutrients.

-While few vegetable supplements are cheaper, there are better value products available when you take into account overall nutritional content and potential benefits, even if the retail cost is higher.
+While few vegetable supplements are cheaper, there are better value alternatives available when you take into account overall nutritional content and potential benefits, even if the retail cost is higher.

 1. NaturesPlus Mixed Vegetables Tablets

-A clear comparison can be made between Nature’s Way Garden Veggies versus NaturesPlus Mixed Vegetables product.
+A clear comparison can be made between Nature’s Way Garden Veggies versus NaturesPlus Mixed Vegetables.
 Both the cost and the ingredient list are similar here.

-The NaturesPlus tablets have a full 1000 mg of broccoli per serve, arguably the most valuable ingredient in Garden Veggies.
-The product also provides 1300 mg per 3 tab serving versus 900 mg for Nature’s Way offering.
+The NaturesPlus tablets have a full 1000 mg of broccoli per serve, arguably the most valuable ingredient in Garden Veggies capsules.
+This supplement also provides 1300 mg per 3 tab serving versus 900 mg for Nature’s Way offering.

-Most important of all, NaturesPlus Mixed Veggies blend has 180 tablets per container, compared with 60 caps for Garden Veggies.
+Most importantly, NaturesPlus Mixed Veggies blend has 180 tablets per container, compared with 60 caps for Garden Veggies.
 At a 3 tablet daily dose, that means there’s a 2 month supply for NaturesPlus versus 1 month supply for Nature’s Way at a similar price point.

 2. JuiceFestiv Comparison

-Supplement giant Natrol make popular organic fruit and vegetable vitamins called JuiceFestiv (review here).
-It does cost a little more but, like the previous product, there’s 60 servings versus the 30 in Nature’s Way Garden Veggies.
+Supplement giant Natrol makes a popular organic fruit and vegetable vitamins called JuiceFestiv.
+It does cost a little more but there’s 60 servings versus the 30 in Nature’s Way Garden Veggies.

 JuiceFestiv also contains beta-carotene, vitamin C and E, B vitamins, probiotics, digestive enzymes and a highly bioavailable form of selenium, a mineral many Americans are deficient in.

 As vegetable replacement vitamins, JuiceFestiv has a strong claim as the better product.
 On a monthly cost basis it’s even cheaper to take too.
-Check the current price here on iHerb.
+There’s much more detail in my JuicePlus vs JuiceFestiv review here.

 Nature’s Way Garden Veggies is clearly a budget freeze-dried vegetable supplement.
-Currently very good value here on iHerb with the automatic discount, it’s inexpensive and has a good ingredients list, including broccoli, spinach, carrot and beet as top additions.
+It’s inexpensive and has has healthy ingredients like broccoli, spinach, carrot and beet.

-There are potentially better alternatives though, like NaturesPlus Mixed Vegetables tablets available for comparison here and Natrol’s JuiceFestiv Daily Fruit and Veggie.
-Both are also cheaper on a monthly cost basis.
+There are potentially better alternatives though, such as NaturesPlus Mixed Vegetables tablets and Natrol’s JuiceFestiv Daily Fruit and Veggie.
+Both are also less on a monthly cost basis.

-If you are prepared to spend a bit more then both Superfood MD and Simply Nature’s Promise are alternative fruit and veggie capsules with a broader range of ingredients.
+If you are prepared to spend a bit more then Superfood MD, new Nature’s Sustenance Fruits and Greens and Simply Nature’s Promise are alternative whole food capsules with a broader range of superfoods.

-3 star rating out of 5 for Nature’s Way Veggie Blend.
+Overall, I’d rate Nature’s Way Veggie Blend 3 stars out of 5.
 Pros include its low price, freeze-drying extraction process and nutrient-rich ingredient list.
-Cons are small serving size and potentially better competitors available in 2023.
+Cons are small serving size and potentially better competitors available in 2026.

-I hope this review of Nature’s Way Garden Veggies has been helpful in providing an objective comparison of cheap vegetable supplements to increase your nutritional intake.
-There’s more superfood supplements here if you are still searching for the right one for you.
+I hope this review of Nature’s Way Garden Veggies has been helpful in comparing cheap vegetable supplements to increase your nutritional intake.
+There’s 12 more Balance of Nature competitors and similar substitutes here and a new guide to the best fruit and vegetable supplements here if you are still searching for the right one for you.